pysmo.tools.iccs

 attributes specific to the ICCS method.
 Hence it provides a protocol class

-(ICCSSeismogram) and corresponding Mini
+(IccsSeismogram) and corresponding Mini

-class (MiniICCSSeismogram).
+class (MiniIccsSeismogram).
 In

 addition to the common attributes of a Seismogram in